Celtic Christianity: Peregrinatio

 A final distinctive tradition common across Britain and Ireland was the popularity of peregrinatio pro Christo ("exile for Christ").
 The term peregrinatio is Latin, and referred to the state of living or sojourning away from one's homeland in Roman law.
 It was later used by the Church Fathers, in particular Saint Augustine of Hippo, who wrote that Christians should live a life of peregrinatio in the present world while awaiting the Kingdom of God.
 Augustine's version of peregrinatio spread widely throughout the Christian church, but it took two additional unique meanings in Celtic countries.

 In the first sense, the penitentials prescribed permanent or temporary peregrinatio as penance for certain infractions.
 Additionally, there was a tradition of undertaking a voluntary peregrinatio pro Christo, in which individuals permanently left their homes and put themselves entirely in God's hands.
 In the Irish tradition there were two types of such peregrinatio, the "lesser" peregrinatio, involving leaving one's home area but not the island, and the "superior" peregrinatio, which meant leaving Ireland for good.
 This voluntary exile to spend one's life in a foreign land far from friends and family came to be termed the "white martyrdom".

 Most peregrini or exiles of this type were seeking personal spiritual fulfilment, but many became involved in missionary endeavours.
 The Briton Saint Patrick became the evangelist of Ireland during what he called his peregrinatio there, while Saint Samson left his home to ultimately become bishop in Brittany.
 The Irishmen Columba and Columbanus similarly founded highly important religious communities after leaving their homes.
 Irish-educated English Christians such as Gerald of Mayo, the Two Ewalds, Willehad, Willibrord, Wilfrid, Ceolfrith, and other English all followed these Irish traditions.

 Other British and Irish traditions

 A number of other distinctive traditions and practices existed (or are taken to have existed) in Britain or Ireland, but are not known to have been in use across the entire region.
 Different writers and commenters have identified different traditions as representative of so-called Celtic Christianity.

+Alleged Coptic (Alexandrian) influences

+One tradition traces elements of Celtic Christianity in Ireland and in Gaul to the Coptic Church which developed in and around Alexandria in Egypt.